 Another product I love is the Infant Simethicone Drops which works by dissolving the air bubbles in baby’s tummy.

 It’s more of an immediate relief, so you can give the Gerber Sooth each day and do the Simethicone as needed.

 I am not a medical professional, this is purely my opinion and experience.
 Always consult your doctor about what to give your baby.

 My second baby was miserable after every feeding and consistently had awful bellyaches.
 I was starting to despair and run out of solutions.

-My sister advised to stop eating dairy for two weeks and see if it improves his symptoms.
+My sister advised me to stop eating dairy for two weeks and see if it improved his symptoms.